-Pronounced My-am-uh, the city is named after the Indian tribe that settled at the juncture of the Neosho and Spring Rivers.
-Route 66 winds through Miami, Oklahoma's downtown area, where the Coleman Theatre, a Mother Road landmark built in 1929, was recently refurbished.
-Take in live entertainment, a silent movie with an on-site organist or a classic film.
-Miami is home to nine Native American tribal headquarters.
+Pronounced My-am-uh, the city of Miami, Oklahoma is named after the Indian tribe that settled at the juncture of the Neosho and Spring Rivers.
+Route 66 winds through Miami's downtown area, where the Coleman Theatre, a Mother Road landmark built in 1929, was recently refurbished.
+At this historic theater, take in live entertainment, a silent movie with an on-site organist or a classic film.
+Miami is also home to nine Native American tribal headquarters.
 View artifacts from these and other American Indian cultures at the Dobson Museum, and try your hand at the tribal-owned casinos in town.